bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 # Overview

-This document gives an overview of the development effort to create the HTML5 client for BigBlueButton.
+This document gives an overview of current development build of the HTML5 client for BigBlueButton.

-The current BigBlueButton Flash-based client supports a wide range of browsers (FireFox, Chrome, Safari, Edge, IE, etc.) and wide range of platforms (Windows, Mac OS X, Linux, and Chromebook).
+Today, the Flash-based client for BigBlueButton supports a wide range of browsers (FireFox, Chrome, Safari, Edge, IE, etc.) and wide range of platforms (Windows, Mac OS X, Linux, and Chromebook).
 The Flash client also leverages WebRTC if supported by the browser to give teachers and students the best audio experience.
 Flash has great platform support as well: Google has built auto-updating capabilities into Chrome from the beginning, and recently Microsoft added auto-updating support IE 11 and their next-generation browser Edge.

 However, Flash does not work on mobile browsers.
 And we want to ensure students with mobile devices can participate in a BigBlueButton session.